AqsaAliRazaJamali/equation_visualizer/README.md

 ## 💡 Concept

-Every equation starts from zero and builds itself in front of you.
+Every visualization starts from zero and builds itself step by step in real time.
 Because that’s how math actually feels when you truly understand it.